Hidden Costs Forex Brokers Don't Advertise

 Why Traders Misattribute Hidden Costs

 Hidden costs do not announce themselves.
-They appear as:
+They do not appear as a line item on a statement or a notification after a trade.
+Instead, they manifest as:

 Style Dependence

-The same broker can be efficient for one style and inefficient for another.
+The same broker can be efficient for one style and inefficient for another — not because the broker is dishonest, but because different cost structures interact differently with different trading behaviours.

 When Hidden Costs Are Secondary